uwdata/mosaic/docs/vgplot/index.md

 Separately, vgplot includes a `regressionY` mark for linear regression fits.
 Regression calculations and associated statistics are performed in-database in a single aggregate query.
 The mark then draws the regression line and optional confidence interval area.

+### Geography and Geometry

+The `geo` mark visualizes geometry data, such as geographic regions, in GeoJSON format.
+An array of GeoJSON features can be provided directly as data, or geographic data can be loaded and queried directly in database using the DuckDB `spatial` extension.

 ### Density Marks

 The `densityY` mark performs 1D kernel density estimation (KDE).
 The `densityY` mark defaults to areas, but supports a `type` option to instead use lines, points, or other basic marks.
 The generated query performs _linear binning_, an alternative to standard binning that proportionally distributes the weight of a point between adjacent bins to provide greater accuracy for density estimation.
 The query uses subqueries for the "left" and "right" bins, then aggregates the results.
 The query result is a 1D grid of binned values which are then smoothed.
 As smoothing is performed in the browser, interactive bandwidth updates are processed immediately.

-The `density`, `contour`, and `raster` marks compute densities over a 2D domain using either linear (default) or standard binning.
+The `density`, `contour`, `heatmap`, and `raster` marks compute densities over a 2D domain using either linear (default) or standard binning.
 Smoothing again is performed in browser; setting the `bandwidth` option to zero disables smoothing.
 The `contour` mark then performs contour generation, whereas the `raster` mark generates a colored bitmap.
+The `heatmap` mark is a convenient shortcut for a `raster` that performs smoothing by default.
 Dynamic changes of bandwidth, contour thresholds, and color scales are handled immediately in browser.

 The `hexbin` mark pushes hexagonal binning and aggregation to the database.
 Color and size channels may be mapped to `count` or other aggregates.
 Hexagon plotting symbols can be replaced by other basic marks (such as `text`) via the `type` option.